engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/automated-functional-tests.md

 Across our industry, we certainly have standardized terminology for categories of functional tests, but we do not have standardized definitions for these.
 The most popular terms include *unit tests*, *integration tests*, and *end-to-end tests*.
 However, if we ask three different engineers about the definition of a "unit", we can expect n^3 number of interpretations.

-The book *Software Engineering at Google* by Titus Winters, Tom Manshrek, and Hyrum Wright matches these terms to a strictly defined scope and categorizes *narrow-scoped tests*, *medium-scoped tests*, and *large-scoped tests*.
+The book *Software Engineering at Google* by Titus Winters, Tom Manshreck, and Hyrum Wright matches these terms to a strictly defined scope and categorizes *narrow-scoped tests*, *medium-scoped tests*, and *large-scoped tests*.
 Disregarding the specificity of the term *narrow*-scoped, I renamed those to *small-scoped* in this book for the sake of simplicity and common use.

-The scope of these tests refers to the difficulty of writing the tests, the complexity of assembling the test dependencies, and finally the execution time of the tests.
+The scope of these tests refers to the difficulty of writing the tests, the complexity of assembling the test dependencies, and the execution time of the tests.
 The larger the scope, the more resources we invest in writing and running the category of test.
 We execute as broad a coverage of our tests as frequently and early in the development cycle as possible without stalling developer velocity.

 When testing on dedicated machinery on-prem, every minute our build and test computer sits idle increases the potential of propagating a faulty state down the line.
 However, every processing minute on third-party cloud runners increases our costs.
 Depending on our needs, we either buy more minutes, offload some tests to on-prem runners, or reduce the scope of tests and run larger tests less frequently.